Website Manager

 How many players are on each team?

-This entirely depends on YOU 😊.
-The more volunteers we have to coach, the more teams we can form, the fewer kids per team and more playing time for your child.
+But...this also entirely depends on YOU.
+The more volunteers we have to coach and referee, the more teams we can form, the fewer players per team, and more playing time for your player.

-Please consider coaching, even if you have little/no experience.
+Please consider coaching or refereeing, even if you have little/no experience.
 AYSO has extensive training/support for coaches.
-And at the younger levels, coaching is about basic soccer skills and helping the kids run the right direction and shoot toward the correct goal 😊
+And at the younger levels, coaching is about basic soccer skills and helping the players run in the right direction and shoot toward the correct goal.

 How can I help if I don’t want to coach?

-The only way AYSO works is when parents and community members give their time and energy to make it work.
+AYSO succeeds only when parents and community members give their time and energy to make it work.

 We promise that we have a role for whatever skills you bring to the table.